 The main purpose for identifying activity centers is to provide a guideline when designing the best transportation service for areas that have denser population and employment and to better utilize and prioritize investment and funding for transportation or transit projects.
 The Virginia Department of Rail and Public Transportation (DRPT) published a report of Multi-modal System Design Guidelines in October 2013.
 Activity Density in this report is defined as one of the most important indicators of multi-modal centers.
 The number of residents plus jobs in an area are defined as activity units then divided by the acreage to calculate density.
-Moreover, the report also indicates a recommended six Multi-modal Center Types and Activity Density Ranges after analyzing various types of existing and potential Multi-modal Centers in Virginia as shown in Exhibit 38.
+Moreover, the report also indicates a recommended six Multi-modal Centers in Virginia as shown in Exhibit 38.